symfony/symfony-docs/introduction/http_fundamentals.rst

 Incoming requests are interpreted by the :doc:`Routing component </routing>` and passed to PHP functions that return ``Response`` objects.

-This may not make sense yet, but as you keep reading, you'll learn about :doc:`routes </routing>` and :doc:`controllers </controller>`: the two fundamental parts to creating a page.
+This may not make sense yet, but as you keep reading, you will learn about :doc:`routes </routing>` and :doc:`controllers </controller>`: the two fundamental parts to creating a page.
 But as you go along, don't forget that no matter *how* complex your app gets, your job is always the same: read information from the Request and use it to create a